edgio-docs/edgio-docs/src/pages/guides/app_security/basic_setup.md

     Both country and referrer access controls may potentially be applied to a site that requires authentication and only caters to customers in the United States.
 However, this configuration would be too restrictive for a site that has worldwide users from various traffic sources.
 -   **Acceptable Risk:** {{ PRODUCT_SECURITY }} allows the flexibility to determine the degree to which a site will be protected.
 A balance must be found between security and allowing the flow of legitimate traffic.
 A major factor in this balancing act is the degree to which an organization is able to cope with risk.

-As a result of the above factors, it may make sense to tailor {{ PRODUCT_SECURITY }} by request type.
+As a result of the above factors, it may make sense to tailor security by request type.
 This may require a Security Application configuration and security rules for each custom set of security requirements.

 ## Recommended Setup {/*recommended-setup*/}

-The recommended approach for setting up {{ PRODUCT_SECURITY }} is described below.
+The recommended approach for setting up security is described below.

 1. Create an access rule with a minimal set of whitelisted access controls.